Roy & Williamson lead Sunrisers to win

 Samson did not make India's squad for the T20 World Cup, and his performance here was a clear indicator of their staggering strength in depth in this format.

-Coming in at number three after opener Evin Lewis fell early, Samson immediately took charge of the innings, adding 56 for the second wicket with Yashasvi Jaiswal (36).
+Coming in at number three after opener Evin Lewis fell early, Samson immediately took charge, adding 56 for the second wicket with Yashasvi Jaiswal (36).

 Sunrisers' bowlers had no answers to Samson's 360-degree scoring, audaciously reverse-sweeping leg-spinner Rashid Khan in his first over and hitting sixes with pure timing and elegance over extra cover.